korzan-og/quickstart-streaming-agents/LAB2-Walkthrough.md

 ![](/assets/lab1/email.png)

 2) Schema output for the "documents" data product.
 Please copy/paste the schema to the given input in the form.
+For more information on how to work with data products please refer to ([Confluent Cloud Documents](https://docs.confluent.io/cloud/current/overview.html))

 **You have to submit these 2 requirements shot to the below link**